News Feed

 The attack came shortly after U.S. President Donald Trump threatened to impose new tariffs on Russia within 10 days unless the Kremlin agrees to halt its full-scale war against Ukraine.

 "Kyiv is under massive drone attack.
-Make no mistake, this is (Russian President Vladimir) Putin’s response to President Trump’s deadline," Meaghan Mobbs, daughter of U.S. Special Envoy for Ukraine Keith Kellogg, wrote on X. "He is testing American resolve and strength.
+Make no mistake, this is (Russian President Vladimir) Putin’s response to President Trump’s deadline," Meaghan Mobbs, daughter of U.S. Special Envoy for Ukraine Keith Kellogg, wrote on X overnight on July 31.
+"He is testing American resolve and strength.
 We must not be found wanting."

-At least 27 locations around the city were hit, mainly in the city’s Solomianskyi district, where an educational institution and a residential building had been targeted, said Tkachenko.
+At least 27 locations around the city were hit, mainly in the city’s Solomianskyi district, where an educational institution and a residential building had been targeted.
+According to Tkachenko, 101 buildings sustained damage in the district.

-Kyiv's Sviatoshynskyi district also suffered an attack, with a resulting fire burning vehicles and debris striking the ninth floor of a residential building.
+Kyiv's Sviatoshynskyi district also suffered under attack, with a resulting fire burning vehicles and debris striking the ninth floor of a residential building.

 Damages were also reported in the Holosiivskyi and Shevchenkivskyi districts.